jpcx/node-kraken-api/docs/namespaces/API/Calls.md

 <a name="~Call"></a>
 #### (inner) Call(method, optionsopt, cbopt) → \{Promise|boolean}

-Executes a call to the kraken servers using closure-loaded settings.
+Makes a call to the Kraken server-side API.

 ##### Parameters: